quang-le/flutter_form_validation/README.md

 Everything is implemented in a class called `Field` which extends `TextFormField`.
 There is a named constructor for each specific field (e.g.: `Field.email`).
 Each constructor provides a default value for `inputFormatter` and `validator`.
 Apart from that, `Field` can be used just like `TextFormField`.
-The default `validator` can be overriden by giving the `validator` field a value.
+The default `validator` can be overridden by giving the `validator` field a value.
 The default `inputFormatters` can be overridden the same way.
 To use the default `inputFormatters` but with custom error messages, use the ad-hoc custom validator function, e.g:
-``  validator: Validate.customDateValidator('eur',
-                dateErrorMsg: 'custom error message',
-                dateNotInRangeErrorMsg: 'custom msg date not in range'), ),``
+``validator: Validate.customDateValidator('eur', dateErrorMsg: 'custom error message', dateNotInRangeErrorMsg: 'custom msg date not in range'),),``

  `onChanged` should behave normally, but I use it to manage the cursor position, so any user-defined function is wrapped in another function that executes the cursor managing function after it.